 Please write on the envelope all the candidate numbers of the students who participated in your group project.

 Please fill in one receipt and enter all the candidate names, corresponding candidate numbers and their colleges in the relevant boxes.

 Late or non-submission of work:

 - If you are late in handing work in you should consult your college senior tutor as a matter of urgency.

-If you fail to submit work by the deadline, the Taught Degrees team will write to you to remind you that a deadline has passed.
+- If you fail to submit work by the deadline, the Taught Degrees team will email you to remind you that a deadline has passed.

-- If you have a good reason for both missing the deadline and for needing more time to complete the work before submitting it, then you should consult with your College Office or Senior Tutor immediately.
+- If you have a good reason for both missing the deadline and for needing more time to complete the work before submitting it, then you should consult with your college office or senior tutor immediately.

 - Otherwise, you should submit the work straight away, and ask your college to write with your reasons for late submission to the Proctors who will decide whether to allow the work to be accepted.

 Please refer to the Regulations for the Conduct of University Examinations: Part 14 Late Submission, Non-submission, Non-appearance and Withdrawal from Examinations for more information.